lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 to use the storage host, you must register the registry in the allowed docker registries field at the domain or group level, after registering the registry, so that users in the domain or group can access the registry image.
-Allowed docker registries can be registered using the Manager Hub with domain and group management.
+Allowed docker registries can be registered using the Control-Panel with domain and group management.
 The function to set the allowed docker registries in the keypair's resource policy is not provided yet.